Terry Curran: Football career

 He was on Jack Charlton's side, which went on to gain promotion from Division Three in the 1979–80 season.
 During his time at Hillsborough, he scored 24 goals in that promotion season.
 He recorded a song called "Singing the Blues".
 Curran was involved in an incident the following season in a match at Oldham on 6 September 1980 when he was sent off after a fracas with Simon Stainrod caused Wednesday fans to riot, which led to the closure of Hillsborough terraces for the next four home games.

 Curran stayed with Wednesday till the end of the 1981–82 season; he never repeated the scoring exploits of that first season and the team had a new goal ace in Gary Bannister.
 This and a deteriorating relationship with Jack Charlton led him to leave and sign for Sheffield United for £100,000.
 He made 33 appearances for United, scoring three goals before moving to Everton for three years (having spent some time on loan there the previous season), during which he made only 24 appearances.
 He was at the club when they won the First Division in the 1984–85 season, to which Curran contributed nine appearances.
-He then played briefly at Huddersfield Town before going abroad to play for Greek club Panionios NFC.
+He then played briefly at Huddersfield Town before going abroad to play for Greek club Panionios.
 He returned in October 1986 to play short spells for Hull City, Sunderland, Grantham Town, Grimsby Town and Chesterfield before retiring from playing in 1988.